 Oracle is the top name for large companies in the ERP business and, in particular, with its acquisition of NetSuite, has been successful in offering a platform that can deliver add-on functionality to the NetSuite SaaS tools.

 Choosing Microsoft for ERP might be a good choice for companies that already use Microsoft’s technology.
-Microsoft is delivering innovative solutions for small and medium-sized companies, and is becoming a growing force that also appeals at larger organisations.
+Microsoft is delivering innovative solutions for small and medium-sized companies and is becoming a growing force that also appeals at larger organizations.

-PeopleSoft Financials is a financial reporting client/server designed for larger organisations.
-Apps enable organizations to control, manage and report on financial, accounting and project tracking information.
+PeopleSoft Financials is a financial reporting client/server designed for larger organizations.
+Apps enable organizations to control, manage and report on financial, accounting, and project tracking information.

-Infor, which is an evolving technology for the enterprise, will be considered by small and large organizations, both nationally and internationally, providing a range of applications tailored to individual organisations.
+Infor, which is an evolving technology for the enterprise, will be considered by small and large organizations, both nationally and internationally, providing a range of applications tailored to individual organizations.

-There are much more software available in the market for Enterprise resource planning.
-Now choosing perfect ERP product that depends upon your organisational needs & Total Cost of Ownership
+There is much more software available in the market for Enterprise resource planning.
+Now choosing the perfect ERP product that depends upon your organizational needs & Total Cost of Ownership

 Happy Learning ..!!